DosMike/PluginPublisher/README.md

   --dc <ChannelID>  - The channel id to post in
   --dh <String>     - An additional line of text that will be prepended to the
                       description, allowing you to @mention roles and users.
+                      This is optional.
+If omitted only the description will be used.
   --desc <File>     - Specify a MarkDown file that holds the description for
                       this release.
 This is optional - A prompt will open, if no file was specified.
 The same text will be posted on